Thursday, April 25, 2013

 “I still want to talk to her anyway.”

-“Thank you for being a wonderful grandmother and a special person.
+“Thank you for being a wonderful . . . grandmother and a special person.
 Ashton, Lauren, and Paul think the same thing.
-You need Jesus because He is the most important person—you need to ask Him into her heart.”
+You need Jesus because He is the most important person—you need to ask Him into her heart,” I said as my words turned to crying.

-I cried as I spoke.
-These were the last words I would tell her.
+These are the last words I would say to her.

-Paul hadn’t seen his grandparents much because they’d lived far away.
-Two grandparents died when he was in high school or college—three died before he was born.
+Paul hadn’t seen his grandparents much because they lived far away.
+Two of his grandparents died when he was in high school or college, and three died before he was born.
 Fortunately, he had mine.

 I received a text from Joann on January 5, 2012.
-She stated, “Grandmother was finally at peace and no longer in pain.
+She wrote, “Grandmother is finally at peace and no longer in pain.
 She passed away at 2:40 p.m.
 The memorial service will be on Saturday at 2:00 p.m. at her church on St. Simons.
 Her service will be at the cemetery in Savannah in the upcoming weeks when it is convenient for our cousins and us.”

-There was not an open casket because Grandmother was cremated—she didn’t want people to see her that way.
+There will not an open casket because Grandmother was cremated—she didn’t want people to see her that way.

-I called Dad again to ask if he wanted us to stay in a hotel.
-Things would be hectic around the house, and I did not want to make it worse.
-He wanted my family to stay at his home.
+I called Dad to see if he wanted us to stay at a hotel.
+Things would be hectic around his house, and I did not want to make it worse.

-He was talkative on the call and said he was excited to see everyone.
-I was a little surprised.
-He might have been relieved because he had taken care of Grandmother’s finances, paid her bills, and many other things for years.
+He was talkative, which surprised me a little, and he was excited to see everyone.
+He might have felt relieved after managing Grandmother’s finances and many other things for years.

 Tuesday, April 9, 2013